 82045 in best ex-Works pose!
 By Lancashire artist Jonathan Clay.
 The 82XXX class were the only BR Standard tank locomotives to carry more than one livery.
 Although all of them were originally turned out in lined black, those examples that worked on the Western Region were repainted in green after overhaul.The engines looked equally smart lined out in either livery, rather less so in the unlined green carried latterly by a number of examples.

-As 82045 was destined for the WR had it been built as planned in 1956, it was decided that the loco when finished should appear in the attractive Swindon-inspired livery of Brunswick Green lined out in orange and black.
+As 82045 was destined for the WR had it been built as planned in 1956, it was decided that the loco when finished should appear in the attractive Swindon-inspired livery of dark green, lined out in orange and black.
 A subsequent repaint into lined black hasn't been ruled out, though.

 Check the latest news of this fast moving project.

-Find out how to help and join The 82045 Steam Locomotive Trust.
+Find out how to help, make a donation or join The 82045 Steam Locomotive Trust.

-Why not show your support for The 82045 Steam Locomotive Trust by wearing our new, quality, customised clothing.
+Why not show your support for The 82045 Steam Locomotive Trust with our quality, customised clothing and exclusive 82045 poster.